 - Yomi could be considered one to Tomo, though Tomo isn't quite as loopy as Osaka and Yomi is just as likely to let Tomo get herself into trouble as she is to hold her back.
 Their interaction is more along the lines of manzai comedy though.

 - A much more serious version shows up in Berserk with main female lead Casca.
-The horrific events of the Eclipse left her mute, amnesiac, and with the mentality of a small child, and she has to be watched at all times to prevent her from wandering off and/or getting into trouble.
+The horrific events of the Eclipse left her a nearly mute Ophelia, and she has to be watched at all times to keep her out of trouble.
 Farnese is currently her primary caretaker.

 - In Castle Town Dandelion, this is often the role of Shiori to keep her chuunibyou older brother Teru out of trouble.